 We are approaching the time when we need to renew our webpage hosting fees.
 It seems that during the hand-over last year two links were running concurrently:- bridgnorthukes.uk and uke-club.uk.
 When they come up for renewal they would be charged for separately.
 I will need to choose which one we keep.
 Anyone who logs in using uke-club.uk, can you please ensure that your login is changed to bridgnorthukes.uk or you will not find the right page.

 Update: Apologies to those of you who have carried out the above instructions.
-The web login should be ‘uke-club.uk’ not ‘ bridgnorthukes.uk.
-So anyone using the bridgnorthukes login will be unable to find the site.
+The web login should not be ‘uke-club.uk’ but ‘ bridgnorthukes.uk.
+So anyone using the uku-club login will be unable to find the site.

 Sadly we have had official confirmation that both of these festivals will not be able to go ahead this year.
 The current situation would make them impossible.
 Next year we hope they will be back bigger and better, so watch this space.

 Our songlists have been further amended.
 We now have three separate songlists.
 One for clubnights, one for performing and one for songs which we are trialling prior to adding to one of the other lists.

 Our songlist has been changed.
 We have removed 37 songs from our current playlist.
 We have created a separate playlist containing songs to play at performances.
 These two lists can be found on our ‘Songs’ Page

 If you are missing our regular weekly sessions there are two ways that we are trying to remedy that.
 Firstly there is the weekly online ‘virtual clubnight’ every Wednesday evening at 7.00pm.

 Secondly, Wynrob Productions (Wyn and Robert – mainly Robert!) have collaborated to bring you recordings of Bridgnorth club’s recordings from club nights that you can access and play along with whenever you like.